Paolo Signorelli (politician): Personal life

-Signorelli met his future wife Claudia while studying at the university.
+Signorelli met his future wife, Claudia, while studying at the university.
 They were married in 1959 and had two children, son Luca and daughter Silvia.
 According to their grandson, also named Paolo, Signorelli was a fan of Serie A football club Lazio.

 Paolo's older brother, surgeon Ferdinando "Nando" Signorelli, who was elected in the 1980s in the Senate with the MSI and served in the Senate's permanent committee on health and sanity, died on 14 May 2022, at the age of 94, in Viterbo's Nuova Santa Teresa nursing home.

 Death and legacy

 Signorelli died in Rome on 1 December 2010 from cancer.

 In 2015, freelance journalist Raffaella Fanelli conducted an interview with Vincenzo Vinciguerra, the neofascist militant serving a life sentence for the 1972 bomb attack in Peteano that resulted in the killing of three carabinieri.
 Vinciguerra, relating the events around the years of armed militancy, mentioned Paolo Signorelli as having been "at the top" of the "fascist groups" of that period.
-The interview was published in La Repubblica the same year and Signorelli's daughter, Silvia, sued the journalist for defaming the reputation of a deceased person, namely her father.
-In February 2018, the Court of Milan that had been assigned the preliminary investigation of the case terminated the proceedings against the journalist.
+The interview was published in La Repubblica the same year, and Signorelli's daughter, Silvia, sued the journalist for defaming the reputation of a deceased person, namely her father.
+In February 2018, the Court of Milan, which had been assigned the preliminary investigation of the case, terminated the proceedings against the journalist.
 The Court accepted that Signorelli had been a member of "an armed gang" and held a "major position" in a "subversive association," and thus decided that the suit had no merit, since "there could be no falsehoods in Vinciguerra's statements."

-In October 2019, an inspector of the Roman police station in via San Vitale, by order of the Bologna prosecutor, as he stated, phoned Signorelli's 85-year old widow Claudia and asked her to come to the station because she was a "person of interest" concerning the Bologna bombing.
+In October 2019, an inspector of the Roman police station in via San Vitale, by order of the Bologna prosecutor, as he stated, phoned Signorelli's 85-year-old widow, Claudia and asked her to come to the station because she was a "person of interest" concerning the Bologna bombing.